 MONOCHROME A single color image that may include a range of tone values, though still produced from a single color.

 MOTTLE An uneven "splotchy" pattern showing up in an otherwise smooth and uniform printed area.
 Some types of mottle affect only screens, other kinds can also effect solids.
 Mottle is sometimes traced to the paper or to backtrapping or piling; but there can be causes related to blankets, water, and pressure settings.
 Graphic Ink Co. can help you trouble shoot mottling.
 See also "backtrapping", "piling", and "K&N absorption test".

 MSDS (Material Safety Data Sheets) Documents that provide employees, workers, fire fighters, HazMat responders, and emergency medical personnel, with information about the physical characteristics, safe handling of, and health and exposure risks related to, certain regulated chemicals and materials.
-Many of our MSDS's can be found on this website under "MSDS".
+MSDS's are now referred to as SDS's (Safety Data Sheets).

 MUD CRACKING An aqueous coating issue that looks similar to mud drying, typically caused by coating drying too quickly.
 Contact Graphic Ink for an appropriate recommendation.